Buying townhouse/landed property in Manhattan, New York

 Onsite staff service: The main disadvantage is there is no onsite staff or resident manager.
 Nobody will sign for Amazon packages or come fix the leaky toilet with a phone call.
 The townhouse owner may hire a part-time property manager but such property manager will not be onsite which means matters won’t be attended to immediately.

-Maintenance of building: The townhouse owner is responsible for the entire building – cleaning up leaves, shoveling snow, putting the trash outside, maintaining the roof, exterior, boiler, mechanicals etc. Understandably a townhouse owner will be hiring out these services.
+Maintenance of building: The townhouse owner is responsible for the entire building – cleaning up leaves, shoveling snow, putting the trash outside for NYC Sanitation pickup, maintaining the roof, exterior, boiler, mechanicals etc. Understandably a townhouse owner will be hiring out these services.
 But still, he has to arrange for these services.
 In an apartment building, there are 20 staff onsite to handle various tasks daily.